 Data has become the lifeblood of our world, pumping through the heart of everything.
 And, any place there is data, you need analytics to make the most of it.
-If you’re Jim Goodnight, all that data spells opportunity.
+If you’re Jim Goodnight, this spells opportunity.
 Goodnight is CEO of SAS, the world’s leading business intelligence software vendor.
-At the helm since the company’s incorporation in 1976, Goodnight has overseen an unbroken chain of revenue growth – a feat almost unheard of in the software industry.
+At the helm since the company’s incorporation in 1976, Goodnight has overseen a 41-year unbroken chain of revenue growth – a feat almost unheard of in the software industry.

 Today, SAS is best known for sifting massive mountains of data for FORTUNE 500 companies and other organizations most people have heard of.
 SAS Analytics helps businesses across all industries make smarter decisions about their customers, their operations and their futures.
 Insurance companies use SAS to flag fraudulent claims.
 Retailers use SAS to find profitable places to put stores and products within those stores.
-More and more financial institutions use SAS to keep up with ever-evolving risk management regulations, make credit decisions or to anticipate and address the needs of their customers.
+More 90 percent of the top 100 global banks use SAS to keep up with ever-evolving risk management regulations, make credit decisions or to anticipate and address the needs of their customers.
 Both utilities and manufacturers use SAS to accurately predict outages and schedule down times for maintenance to keep their customer’s power on and trucks carrying needed supplies on the road.

-With its unique business model (software licensed annually) and solid reputation for innovation (21 percent of 2007 revenues reinvested in R&D), SAS is among the world’s largest privately owned software companies.
+With its unique business model (software licensed annually) and solid reputation for innovation (SAS annually reinvests about 25% of revenue back into R&D), SAS is the world’s largest privately owned software company.
 SAS is also renowned for its corporate culture, which has made it a fixture on “Best Places to Work” lists (including FORTUNE’s.)

 The company’s strategy to keep employees and realize peak performance from them has been showcased as a best practice and business model in myriad international publications, including Harvard Business Review.
 Goodnight co-wrote the piece, “Managing for Creativity,” with author Richard Florida, asserting that companies prosper when they make best use of their “creative capital” – that is, creative thinkers whose ideas generate valuable products and services.